hoaxvo16/reactive-store/README.md

-### Reactive store - a minimum and lightweight external store for React and React Native
+### Reactive store - a minimum and lightweight external store for React and React Native application

 ### Table of contents